gyamfie/Federated-Blockchain/README.md

     -c '{"Args":[]}' --collections-config ./collections.json

 # How to use the code:
-1. Train the ML model using the New_Dataset and the
+1. Train the ML model using the New_Dataset and the ML_Key_verify.py
 2. Save the ML trained code as s Pickle file (. pkl) and deploy it to the server
-3. verify the performance using the test dataset extracted from the New_Dataset.csv file.
+3. verify the performance using the test dataset extracted data from the New_Dataset.csv file.
-4. Setup the Hyperledger fibric and run the
+4. Setup the Hyperledger fibric and run the fabric_chaincode.py
 5. Setup a rest api for the ML and the hyperledger
-6. Deploy Experiment_sim.py file to the IoT device and Run the simulation
+6. Deploy Experiment_sim_iot.py file to the IoT device and Run the simulation